Eiliv17/proxy-grabber/README.md

 # proxy-grabber
-A simple proxy grabber from checkerproxy.net
+A simple proxy grabber that grabs proxies from checkerproxy.net, all proxies should be up and running.

 ![Test Image](/test.png)